datumbox/datumbox-framework/README.md

 Technical Details
 -----------------

 The core part of the project is about 30000 lines of code, uses Java 8 features and uses Maven Project Structure.
-The code is licensed under the GNU General Public License v3.0 so feel free to clone the repository and experiment with it.
+The code is licensed under the Apache License, Version 2.0 so feel free to clone the repository and experiment with it.
 If you find a bug or decide to document particular parts of the code, please consider contributing your changes by sending a pull request.

 What methods/algorithms are supported?
 --------------------------------------